Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Finite bond dimension and finite-size scaling

-In Fig.~\ref{Fig: Critical}, critical points $\theta_c$ calculated under different bond dimension $\chi$ with the VUMPS method are plotted, where $\theta_c$ vary with $\chi$ in the region $[1.37, 1.39]$.
+In Fig.~\ref{Fig: Critical} (a), critical points $\theta_c$ calculated under different bond dimensions $\chi$ with the VUMPS method are plotted, where $\theta_c$ vary with $\chi$ in the region $[1.37, 1.39]$.
 It is expected that $\theta_c$ will converge to a finite value smaller than $\pi/2$ for $\chi\rightarrow\infty$, ensuring the existence of the intermediate phase.
+At the same time, we also explore the finite-size effect of our PBC calculation in Fig.~\ref{Fig: Critical} (b), where the critical points are visually inspected from the results in Fig.~\ref{Fig: EE} (b).
+With a quadratic fitting, we extrapolate the critical point for $N\rightarrow +\infty$ and obtain an estimated value $\theta_c = 1.371$, consistent with the results from VUMPS for the infinite system.